-Limenet has industrialized the process of the geological cycle of carbon, developing a technology that can store CO₂ permanently in the oceans through calcium bicarbonates.
+Limenet has industrialized the process of the geological carbon cycle, developing a technology that can store CO₂ permanently in the oceans through calcium bicarbonates.

 The raw materials used in this process are sea water, calcium carbonate and CO₂.